Georg Johann Mattarnovi: Career

 In 1715–1719, Mattarnovi managed the construction of the grotto pavilion in the Summer Garden originally designed by Schlüter.
 He also built two pavilions there, and a colonnade-gallery for an ancient sculpture of Venus.
-Mattarnovi built the Tsar Peter I's main residence of Saint Peterburg, the so-called "new Winter Palace", or the "third Winter Palace".
-Originally, as designed by Schlüter, it was a small two-storey house, but in 1719–1721 the building was significantly expanded.
+Mattarnovi built Tsar Peter I's main residence in Saint Peterburg, the so-called "new Winter Palace", or the "third Winter Palace".
+Originally, as designed by Schlüter, it was a small two-storey house, but in 1719–1721, the building was significantly expanded.
 The building was the centre of the ensemble of buildings on the Palace Embankment.
 The Great Hall of the Winter Palace was the site of the public mourning ceremony for Peter I. Mattarnovi's Winter Palace was later torn down, and Giacomo Quarenghi built the Hermitage Theater on the site.
-In 1718–1719, Mattarnovi built a mansion for the Procurator General of the Senate, P. I. Yaguzhinsky, on the Palace Embankment.
+In 1718–1719, Mattarnovi built a mansion for the procurator-general of the Senate, P. I. Yaguzhinsky, on the Palace Embankment.

 Mattarnovi built Mytny (Gostinny) Dvor on the intersection of Nevsky Prospect and Moyka River (1716–1720).
 The building was destroyed by fire in 1736 and a new Gostiny Dvor was built on a different spot.
 Mattarnovi was the originator of the "standard houses" built on Petrogradsky Island and the first version of Saint Isaac's Cathedral, built from 1717—1723.

 The only surviving building of a Mattarnovi project is the Kunstkamera, the first museum in Russia, built from 1718–1734.

-Mattarnovi died on 2 November 1719 in Saint Petersburg, Russian Empire, where he had worked for five years.
-His son Philipp Georg Mattarnovi (1716-1742) was a noted engraver.
+Mattarnovi died on 2 November 1719 in Saint Petersburg, Russia, where he had worked for five years.
+His son, Philipp Georg Mattarnovi (1716–1742), was a noted engraver.